-I quickly realized that there’s actually a lot more to driving than just getting people safely from Point A to Point B. After my first weekend of driving, I sat down at my computer and started looking for blogs, resources or online communities of rideshare drivers.
-I couldn’t find a single one.
+When I first got started driving, I quickly realized that there’s actually a lot more to this job than just getting people safely from Point A to Point B. After my first weekend of driving, I sat down at my computer and started looking for blogs, resources or online communities of rideshare drivers.
+I couldn’t find a single one!
 There was nothing other than a few Facebook groups that had a bunch of newbies like myself asking all the same questions!

 After a week or so of hopelessly searching for information, I decided to take matters into my own hands and The Rideshare Guy was born.
 I knew that there were lots of drivers with the same questions I had and I figured that if I could provide an authoritative resource with good information, I would be able to help out a few of my fellow drivers.
 But I had no idea just how many people needed help!

 I often joke that one of the reasons why my site has grown so quickly is because the TNCs (Uber, Lyft, etc) are so bad at communication, training and helping out their drivers.
 And even though my first weekend of driving was a lot of fun, I still felt like I was all alone out there.
-A lot of these companies are so focused on growth and getting bigger, they literally throw drivers to the wind and expect them to figure things out.
-I wanted to create a place where drivers could get all of their questions answered from someone who knew what he was talking about.
+A lot of these companies are so focused on growth and getting bigger, they literally throw drivers to the wind and expect them to figure things out all on their own.
+I wanted to create a place where drivers could get all of their questions answered from someone who knew what they were talking about.

 In early 2015, I took a huge leap and actually left my day job as an engineer with Boeing to work on this site full time.
 If people thought I was crazy for driving part-time for Uber, imagine what they thought when I told them I left my well-paying, stable career to become a rideshare blogger!